 Emlyn, the latter's girlfriend came to my studio a month ago-the day I found a massive roach in one of my bowls.
 I showed it to her, and she said, "Can I take it home for my kids?"
 She emptied the contents of an Altoid container into her pocket and nestled the roach in there.
 She then forgot about it until she was at a picnic and a baby bird fell out of a tree.
 Someone yelled, "does anyone have an insect to feed the bird?"
 Can you imagine the stir when Emlyn produced a sewer bug as big as my thumb from her purse and cut it into baby bird bite-sized pieces?

+That was off-topic, but I had to put it in there.
+The outing was a blast.
+Golfing is fine.
+Chatting with 3 great women and whizzing around the great outdoors in a cart full of beer, not a child in sight, is even better.
 One of our posse, Chelsea, had some tutoring from "the new guy" in Tim's office.
 Ryan golfed in college, and, unlike me, college was recent for him, so he's still really good.
 Chelsea is a gorgeous cross between Sigourney Weaver and the brooding vampire girl in the Twilight series.
 She's also a brainy academic type, and she just had deviated septum surgery.
 She's been floating around for a week on codeine periodically resorting to wearing an elastic supported trough-like bandage under her nose and around her head.
 (The day she emerged from her post-surgery stupor, Steel, of course, demanded she remove the trough) Watching her lurch up to the tee and repeatedly deliver a resonant, sailing drive straight down the fairway was mesmerizing for all of us, including her.

 Ryan's group from the office chose not to go for the beef and beer after golf.
 It was revealed that Ryan was disappointed by his performance.
 The McDonald brothers had made a big deal out of Ryan's being a great golfer, but I'm sure everyone was too drunk to notice or care how he'd performed.

-UMASS for a year.
+A childhood friend and I called that feeling, the whippersnapper complex.
+She had blown off her senior year and ended up at UMASS for a year.
 My godmother asked after her, saying to me, "Whatever happened to that Eliza Minot?
 She was always such a whippersnapper!"
 I relayed the question to Eliza, and she rolled her eyes as she guiltily exhaled her cigarette.
 (She's a successful author and a mother of 4, so it's all gone just fine, Aunt Maryanne)

 In the office, I made a patronizing clucking sound as I was saying, "Oh that makes me sad!
 Ryan shouldn't feel bad!"
 After that conversation, I threw some pots and shipped an order musing to myself that I'd forgotten how it feels to have high expectations for oneself.
 I was in denial.
 I don't feel too bad about playing a bad game of pool, but I'd be lying if I said I'd outgrown the whippersnapper complex.